numberscope/frontscope/doc/making-a-visualizer.md

 #### :bulb: Other top-level properties _(often used)_

 You may also need top-level properties that are set and updated while the visualizer is running, beyond the user's direct control.
+These might do things
+like:

+-   Keeping track of which part of the sequence you're looking at.
+-   Storing colors that are created during setup.
+-   Remembering where an animated object is.

 By convention, we list these properties after the `params` property.

 -   **p5 Visualizer Template:** `index`, `flash`.
 -   **Differences:** `first`.